-The BRAID (Building, Recruiting, And Inclusion for Diversity) initiative, co-led by AnitaB.org and Harvey Mudd College, launched in September 2014 in partnership with 15 universities across the nation.
-BRAID provides support to computer science departments to help increase the percentage of women and underrepresented minority students in their undergraduate computing programs, which will subsequently improve diversity in the computing talent pipeline.
+The BRAID initiative (Building, Recruiting, And Inclusion for Diversity), co-led by AnitaB.org and Harvey Mudd College, launched in September 2014 in partnership with 15 universities across the nation.

-BRAID is funded by Facebook, Google, Intel, Microsoft, and Qualcomm, with additional research funds provided by the Computing Research Association (CRA) and the National Science Foundation (NSF).
+BRAID is funded by Intel, Microsoft, Qualcomm, and IBM.
 The National Center for Women & Information Technology (NCWIT) and the Center for Minorities and People with Disabilities in IT (CMD-IT) are nonprofit partners on the BRAID initiative.

 Beacon Schools Successfully Guide and Advise BRAID Schools

 |School||Years||Change in Representation||Unit of Measurement|

 9% to 29% (Software Engineering)

 |Harvey Mudd College||2006-2016||12% to 47.5%||Women majoring in computing|

 |University of British Columbia||1997-2016||16% to 32%||Women majoring in computing|

 |University of Washington||2007-2015||19% to 33%||Women majoring in computing|

 Sources: BRAID Beacon school chairs, publicly reported data, and report on Beacon school rate of change by Kaitlin Splett, UCLA.